CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Preliminaries

-The constraining operator enforces the gradient matrix to satisfy some constraints to approach the solution.
-The simplest one is the spectral normalization which only fixes the norm of the gradient as a constant.
-This section first reviews three tighter constraining operators: the Hungarian method \cite{kuhn1955hungarian} used in IPFP, the greedy linear method \cite{leordeanu2005spectral} used in approximating integer projected fixed-point method (AIPFP) \cite{lu2016fast}, and the alternating projection method used in DSPFP.
-Finally, we develop a dynamic softassign method to solve large graph matching problems.
-These constraining operators are summarized in Table. \ref{tab:operators}.
+There are four common constraining operators.
+The simplest constraining operator, norm-normalization, only concerns the norm and nonnegativity of the gradient matrix.
+Three tighter constraining operators are the Hungarian method \cite{kuhn1955hungarian} used in IPFP, the greedy linear method \cite{leordeanu2005spectral} used in approximating integer projected fixed-point method (AIPFP) \cite{lu2016fast}, and the alternating projection method \cite{zass2006doubly} used in DSPFP \cite{lu2016fast}.
+Four constraining operators are summarized in Table \ref{tab:operators}, and more details are shown in Appendix.
+Enlightened by these works, we develop a scalable softassign method for large graph matching problems.